Summary of SCSC Expedited Review Process

 When: The SCSC timeline for considering petitions is flexible depending on the needs of the petitioning group.
 However, an existing school should allot approximately three months to complete the application and review process.
 Accordingly, interested schools are encouraged to contact the SCSC as soon as possible to allow the school sufficient time to prepare operation for a new school year.

-Next Steps: Contact Morgan Felts at the SCSC to receive a copy of the appropriate application.
+Next Steps: Contact Kristen Easterbrook to receive a copy of the appropriate application.